-Other models have a padded seat that can come in handy for people with sensitive skin.
+Other models have a padded seat that can be useful for people with sensitive skin.
 Some foldable models can be hidden when guests visit or carried along when traveling.

 5. Use A Toilet Seat Lift

 Another effective way to raise your toilet seat is to use a toilet seat lift.
-Toilet seat lifts help you use the toilet safely and conveniently by giving you a little push.
+Raised toilet seats help you use the toilet safely and conveniently by giving you a little push.